Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Multi-Robot Multi-Goal Path Planning

 \subsubsection{Cost functions}

 We are often interested in finding the minimum makespan plan.
-However, purely minimizing makespan can lead to optimal paths that bring undesired side-effects, e.g., containing unnecessary movement.
+However, purely minimizing makespan can lead to optimal paths that bring undesired side-effects, e.g., containing unnecessary movement, due to the large nullspace in the makespan cost.
 Thus, we consider cost functions of the family

 where if $w$ is small, we get a minimum makespan optimization problem (which is `regularized' by the path length), and if $w$ is $1$ the total cost is the sum of all robot path lengths.